zthun/classroom/courses/typescript/02-01-your-first-application.md

 }
 ```

 The above section of the file is mostly just metadata about your application.
 It helps describe who wrote the application, what is the name of the application, what is the version of the application.

+The name is divided into two sections, the @scope and the actual name of the package.
+The @scope of the package helps with naming conflicts, so it's good to include one so you don't have issues later on.
+What you are allowed to

 The version must follow a [SEMVAR](https://semver.org/) versioning scheme.

 A quick summary of SEMVAR is as follows: